| INTERVIEW

 living in those environments and making their livings from the sea.

-It’s very understandable that people would be upset and question
+Its very understandable that people would be upset and question

 the validity of the basis for doing these things.